Lorem ipsum dolor sit amet, consectetuer adipiscing elit, sed diam nonummy nibh euismod tincidunt. Learn More

 OUTCOME MEASURE: FOOD INSECURITY

 Adequate nutrition is essential to promoting healthy development in infants and toddlers.
-Approximately 6.0% of children under age 3 lack food security, leaving them vulnerable to malnutrition and long-term health problems.
-In the five lagging states, more than 1 in 10 children is food insecure, and the rates vary considerably by race and ethnicity.
-Food insecurity among Black children under age 3 is 3 times greater than among White children, and Hispanic children are more than twice as likely as their White counterparts to be food insecure.
+Approximately 6.5% of children under age 3 lack food security, leaving them vulnerable to malnutrition and long-term health problems.
+In the five lagging states, over 1 in 10 children is food insecure, and the rates vary considerably by race and ethnicity.
+Food insecurity among Black children under age 3 is over 3 times greater than among White children, and Hispanic children are more than 2.5 times as likely as their White counterparts to be food insecure.

 Sample (PUMS).